 The accounting and reporting policies of the Fire Department conform to generally accepted accounting principles as applicable to governmental units.
-Such accounting and reporting policies also conform to the requirements of Louisiana Revised Statutes 24:517 and to the guides set forth in the Louisiana Governmental Audit Guide.

 Basis of Presentation

 Government-Wide Financial Statements (GWFS)

 The Statement of Net Position and Statement of Activities report information about the reporting government as a whole.
 They include all funds of the reporting entity.
 Governmental activities generally are financed through taxes, intergovernmental revenues, and other non-exchange revenues.